SINGROUP/SOAPLite/README.md

 ```
 The pip installation is still experimental for soaplite.

-If you wish to use the C-libraries directly, you can compile them youself by
+If you wish to use the C-libraries directly, you can compile them yourself by
 running
 ```
 make
 ```
-in the terminal after you cloned SOAPLite from github if you have  the gcc compiler.
+in the terminal after you cloned SOAPLite from github if you have the gcc
+compiler.

 ### Prerequisites